dcayll/dcayll.github.io/_pages/about.md

 ---
 permalink: /about/
 title: "About"
-date: 2022-07-10T15:34:30-04:00

 toc: true
 toc_sticky: true
 toc_label: "About this website"
 ---

+## Overview

 I'm currently a PhD student at the Univeristy of Texas at Austin in the Nanoscale Design and Manufacturing lab.
 I'm also working part time as an R&D Engineer at GraphAudio inc, a small start-up based in Austin.
 In my spare time I enjoy being outdoors, riding motorcycles, lifting weights, practicing macro and astro photography, and learning about macro economics and monetary policy.
 This website is for organizing my random thoughts and hobbies, and hopefully these things may be helpful to others.

-## Overview
+I especially like and agree with Paul Graham's short essay on writing, [Writing, Briefly](http://www.paulgraham.com/writing44.html).
+He argues not enough of us write, and the mere process of writing generates new ideas, along with sharpening and sculpting existing ideas.

-This is my first post.
-I made this website mostly for myself so I can track things I'm interested in over time and be able to go back and check it out.
-Basically an online, public diary.
-Maybe I can help someone along the way as well.
-Maybe it’s my own hubris thinking that other people might want to hear my opinion on things, but I believe that I am relatively well informed on things I'm interested in, and I feel obligated to share relevant knowledge with people if they ever ask me.
-I like that this website is a public place and it will force me to create things with organization and structure, a beginning and an end.
+I like that this website is a public place and it will force me to create things with organization and structure, with a beginning and an end.
 I'll try to include references wherever possible for anyone to check my work.

 ## Fitness